-I imagine now, kids are just told to google stuff or if their parents of grandparents don’t know the answer, they do the same, but this is often how I found out information in the days before the internet when my books failed me.
-I miss those days.
+I imagine now, kids are just told to google stuff if their parents or grandparents don’t know the answer.
+Nowadays I do the same, but this is often how I found out information in the days before the internet when my books failed me.

 Latest posts by The Retroist (see all)

 - I don’t really like New Coke, but it was worth buying it again - June 16, 2019

 - Basic Math for the Atari 2600 - June 12, 2019